 - From the default Ubuntu repository.

-Installing PostgreSQL via the Ubuntu repository provides the PostgreSQL version that is officially packaged and maintained by the Ubuntu developers.
-On the other hand, installing from the PostgreSQL repository gives you the option to get the latest version directly from the PostgreSQL project, potentially providing newer features and bug fixes not yet available in the Ubuntu repositories.
+Installing PostgreSQL from the Ubuntu repository provides the officially packaged and maintained version.
+On the other hand, installing from the PostgreSQL repository lets you get the latest version directly from the PostgreSQL project, which provides newer features and bug fixes not yet available in the Ubuntu repositories.

 The sections below provide the steps for each installation method.

-Method 1: Install PostgreSQL from PostgreSQL Apt Repository
+Method 1: Install PostgreSQL from the PostgreSQL Apt Repository

-The PostgreSQL Apt Repository provides the latest PostgreSQL version, as well as all previous server packages, extensions, and modules.
-Having the latest version provides access to newer features, performance improvements, and bug fixes sooner than they are available in the Ubuntu repositories.
+The PostgreSQL Apt Repository, also known as the PostgreSQL Global Development Group (PGDG) repository, provides newer PostgreSQL versions, extensions, and modules directly from the PostgreSQL project.
+Having the latest version provides access to newer features, performance improvements, and bug fixes before they become available in the Ubuntu repositories.

-However, note that while installing from the PostgreSQL repository can provide access to the latest PostgreSQL releases, it may require more manual work and attention to security updates.
+However, note that while installing from the PostgreSQL repository provides access to the latest PostgreSQL releases, it may require more manual effort and attention to security updates.

 Step 2: Add the Repository Signing Key